GPS features in Cleanflight are experimental. Please share your findings with the developers.

 GPS Receiver Configuration

-UBlox GPS units can either be configured using the FC or manually.
+GPS units can either be configured using BF or manually.

-Note that many boards will not provide +5V from USB to the GPS module, such as the SPRacingF3; if you are using
+Note that some older boards will not provide +5V from USB to the GPS module, such as the SPRacingF3; if you are using

 gpspassthrough you may need to connect a BEC to the controller if your board permits it, or use a standalone UART adapter.
 Check your board documentation to see if your GPS port is powered from USB.